-Government Office Regions (GORs) were established across England in 1994.
-Reflecting a number of government departments they aimed to work in partnership with local people and organisations in order to maximise prosperity and the quality of life within their area.
-In 1996 the Government Office Regions became the primary classification for the presentation of regional statistics.
-There are currently nine regions in England: North East; North West; Yorkshire and the Humber; East Midlands; West Midlands; East of England; London; South East; South West.
+Government office regions (GORs) were established across England in 1994.
+Reflecting a number of government departments, they aimed to work in partnership with local people and organisations to maximise prosperity and the quality of life within their area.
+In 1996 the GORs became the primary classification for the presentation of regional statistics.
+There are currently nine regions in England:

+- North East

+- North West

+- · Yorkshire and the Humber

+- East Midlands

+- West Midlands

+- East of England

+- London

+- South East

+- South West

 Wales is not subdivided but listed alongside the England regions in UK-wide statistical comparisons.
-Government Offices were closed on 31 March 2011 and from 1 April 2011, the areas covered by the former GORs are referred to as 'regions' for statistical purposes.
+Government offices were closed on 31 March 2011, and from 1 April 2011 the areas covered by the former GORs are referred to as "regions" for statistical purposes.